WELCOME TO ECMC'S NEW WEBSITE! PLEASE SHARE YOUR FEEDBACK ABOUT THE NEW SITE WITH US.

 Orphaned Well Program Background

 For a variety of reasons, oil and gas operators may discontinue operation and maintenance of oil and gas facilities, effectively “orphaning” the facilities.
 For example, the ECMC may have revoked the operator’s right to operate through an enforcement action.
-Alternatively, an operator may have voluntarily stopped operating facilities due to its financial distress.
+Alternatively, an operator may have voluntarily stopped operating facilities due to its circumstances, which may include the operator’s financial distress.
 Finally, in some instances, the ECMC is unable to identify the responsible party for “historic” oil and gas facilities.
 The Orphaned Well Program identifies, prioritizes, and addresses these oil and gas wells, locations, and production facilities statewide, which without intervention may impair a surface owner’s farming or ranching activity or other use of the property, harm wildlife, release air and greenhouse gas emissions, or present a safety hazard to the public.

 Bond Claims